-In TypeScript, ReSharper 2018.3 provides two kinds of code inspections: 141 inspections that detect errors such as broken syntax, unresolved symbols, compiler errors, etc. (you cannot configure or disable any of these inspections), and 51 proprietary code inspections, any of which you can disable or change its severity level.
+In TypeScript, ReSharper 2021.1 provides two kinds of code inspections: 141 inspections that detect errors such as broken syntax, unresolved symbols, compiler errors, and so on (you cannot configure or disable any of these inspections), and 51 proprietary code inspections, any of which you can disable or change its severity level.

 These code inspections help you detect code issues in design time in all open files, and additionally they allow you to find code issues in specific scope.

 Configurable TypeScript inspections are listed below, grouped by their categories.

 Common Practices and Code Improvements (4 inspections)This category groups inspections that hunt for medium severity issues that mainly affect code readability.